shin1m/xemmai/doc/GarbageCollection.md

 Scanning blacks on every increment operation turned out to be expensive in the implementation.

-So the increment operation switched to marking just only its target object as black.
+Therefore, the increment operation switched to marking just only its target object as black.